hyperledger/indy-hipe/text/attachments/README.md

 [TODO: how does the message that actually delivers this content refer back to the promise made earlier, to claim it has been fulfilled?]

-The set of supported URI types is not static, and recipients of attachments that are incoporated by reference are not required to support all of them.
+The set of supported URI types in an attachment link is not static, and recipients of attachments that are incoporated by reference are not required to support all of them.
 However, they should at least recognize the meaning of each of the variants listed above, so they can perform intelligent error handling and communication about the ones they don't support.

 The `links` field is plural (an array) to allow multiple locations to be offered for the same content.
 This allows an agent to fetch attachments using whichever mechanism(s) are best suited to its individual needs and capabilities.

-By allowing attachments to be incorporated by reference, it becomes possible to send brief descriptors of attachments and to make the downloading of the heavy content optional (or parallelizable) for the recipient.

-[TODO: discuss proof of existence withoout actually providing content]

 [TODO: discuss sending an empty message with just attachments, and how to request a send of an attachment, or an alternate download method for it]

-[TODO: discuss security and privacy implications of downloading content of attachments separately.
-Why we would or would not include hashes of the content; content versioning; etc.]
+### Security and Privacy Implications

+When attachments are inlined, they enjoy the same security and transmission guarantees as all agent communication.
+However, given the right context, a large inlined attachment may be recognizable by its size, even if it is carefully encrypted.

+If attachment content is fetched from an external source, then new complications arise.
+The security context changes.
+Data streamed from a CDN may be observable in flight.
+URIs may be correlating.
+Content may not be immutable or tamper-resistant.

+However, these issues are not necessarily a problem.
+If an A2A message wants to attach a 4 GB ISO file of a linux distribution, it may be perfectly fine to do so in the clear.
+Downloading it is unlikely to introduce strong correlation, encryption is unnecessary, and the torrent itself prevents malicious modification.

+Code that handles attachments will need to use wise policy to decide whether attachments are presented in a form that meets its needs.

 # Reference
 [reference]: #reference